engineyard/ey-docs/pages/deploy-node.md

 <a href="#topic2"><h2 id="#topic2">Create your first Node application</h2></a>

+This is an example of a simple Node application using the [Express](http://expressjs.com/) web framework.

 1. Specify your application dependencies in `package.json`:

-This is a simle example of a Npm descriptor that uses the Express framework.
+We use this file to resolve the dependencies that your application needs.
+You can read more about what's required here in the [Npm documentattion](http://npmjs.org/doc/json.html), but this is how the file looks like for our example:

 ```json
 {